secretlint/secretlint/README.md

 npx secretlint "**/*"
 ```

-:memo: Secretlint support [glob pattern](https://github.com/mrmlnc/fast-glob#basic-syntax) and glob pattern should be wrapped by double quote.
+:memo: Secretlint support [glob pattern](https://github.com/mrmlnc/fast-glob#basic-syntax) and glob pattern should be wrapped by a double quote.

 It is also possible to install Secretlint globally using `npm install --global`.
 But, We do not recommended it, some rules may be broken in globally.